Dojeid/Cimple_Language/README.md

-# Cimple Language - Download Hub
+# Cimple Language - Rolling Release

 Welcome to the rolling release Branch for **Cimple Industries**.